mitrofin/mitrofin/README.md

 [![Header](<https://github.com/mitrofin/mitrofin/blob/main/assets/%D0%B0%D0%B2%D0%B0%D1%82%D0%B0%D1%802%20(1).jpg>)](https://github.com/mitrofin)

-#### I'm a motivated QA Engineer and open to exploring this profession deeply.
-I have a frontend educational background, know methodologies and principles of testing, and have an understanding of client-server architecture.
-I’m also familiar with basic SQL knowledge, allowing me to write simple queries.
-I consider myself a progressive, hard-working, and team-oriented person.
-I can focus on the task and structure my work schedule.
-I’m open to new challenges, looking for opportunities to learn new technologies and improve my skills
+#### I consider myself a progressive, hard-working, and team-oriented person.
+Also open to new challenges, looking for opportunities to learn new technologies and improve my skills.
+I've 1.5 years of commercial experience more than 100 improving web pages and applications.
+Excellent time management, multitasking skills, and a confident ability to prioritize tasks and meet established deadlines.

+I've good knowledge of testing principles, methods, and test design techniques, a deep understanding of SDLC/STLC and testing processes, test documentation development principles and methods.
+Experience using API testing tool (e.g. Postman), tools for working with test documentation (TestRail, Confluence), and issue-tracking tools (e.g. JIRA, Trello, Notion).
+I understand SQL and have practical experience using RDBMS.
+Experience with JSON, XML, Web Services/REST, SQL.
+I know basic Linux commands.
+I've experience writing web applications using HTML/CSS/JavaScript/React.
+Experience working with the CI/CD system (GIT).
+Wrote and implemented a parser that allows you to analyze the code in a short time, select areas by tags and check the correctness of the filling.

 ## [**My CV**](https://drive.google.com/file/d/1Wc48DnYJds0-T-bcyu95eRirDhq-ngXZ/view?usp=sharing) :scroll: